 Q1.
 What are the best times to visit these lesser-known destinations?

-- Majuli Island.
+Majuli Island.
 The ideal time to visit is between October and March when the weather is pleasant.

-- Chopta.
+Chopta.
 Visit during the summer months (April to June) or post-monsoon (September to November) for the best trekking conditions.

-- Hampi.
+Hampi.
 The cooler months from October to March are the best times to explore Hampi.

-- Mawlynnong.
+Mawlynnong.
 The months between October and April are preferable for pleasant weather and clear skies.

-- Gokarna.
+Gokarna.
 Visit from October to March to avoid the monsoon rains and enjoy the best beach weather.

 Q3.
 What is the best way to travel between these lesser-known destinations?

 Ans.
-Traveling between these destinations typically involves a combination of flights, trains, and road travel.
+Travelling between these destinations typically involves a combination of flights, trains, and road travel.
 Major cities near these locations serve as transport hubs.
 For instance, Jorhat is the gateway to Majuli, while Gokarna is accessible from Bangalore and Goa by road.

 Q4.
 Are there accommodation options available in these lesser-known destinations?